Cricket club constitution and rules

 Create a modern constitution for your cricket club

-Use this template to create the constitution - a set of terms and conditions or rules of membership – for your club.
-The template covers all the points required as standard for any club, as well as matters specific to cricket clubs such as ground ownership and supply of alcohol licensing.
+Write a constitution for your club - a set of terms and conditions or rules of membership.
+The template covers all the standard points you would expect in such a document as well as matters specific to cricket clubs such as ground ownership and supply of alcohol licensing.

 It has been written in such a way to be easy to edit.
 You can change or remove any provision that isn't applicable to the way your club works.

 Ideally, a constitution should be put in place when the club is first set up.
-However, this document can also be used to replace an existing or informal constitution for an established club when a new management structure is required or documentation is needed to enter into contracts with suppliers.
+However, you might also be looking to replace an existing or informal constitution for an established club when a new management structure is required or when documentation is needed to enter into contracts with suppliers.

 This document can be adapted to suit most cricket clubs.
 Your club may be small, rent grounds and use the local pub for after match socialising, or it may be large with its own grounds, clubhouse, cafe and bar.